Everything You Need to Get a Birth Certificate

 Some application forms may present various options, while others ask you to fill in the blank.
 Requesting a delayed birth certificate means it wasn’t filed within a year of the person’s birth.
 In that case, you’d be requesting the original document.

-What identifying documents do you need to get a Birth Certificate?
+What identifying documents do you need to get a birth certificate?

 When requesting an original or certified copy of a birth certificate, you’ll need to verify your identity.
 This might involve uploading a PDF copy or image file of your social security card, driver’s license, passport, or another government-issued photo ID.